Rozanova/WebDesignCourse/Syllabus.md

 * Finish and refine personas and archetypes, journey maps, and create a competitive analysis for the design challenge we started in class.
 Post to blog.
 * Continue collecting and documenting interviews.
 Interview a total of 10 people.
 * Reach out to more experts to interview or follow up with ones already contacted.
-* Post all relevant links(blog and/or are.na) to Slack channel #homework.
+* Post all relevant links(blog and/or are.na) to Discord channel #completed-asignments.